 “False advertising” (joint with Chris Wilson) [R&R]

-There is widespread evidence that some fi.rms use false advertising to overstate the value of their products.
-Using a model in which a regulator is able to punish false claims, we characterize a natural equilibrium in which false advertising occurs probabilistically and actively infl.uences rational consumers.
-We solve for the optimal level of regulatory punishment under diff.erent welfare objectives and establish a set of demand and parameter conditions where optimal policy permits a positive level of false advertising, and show how these conditions vary intuitively with demand and market parameters.
-We also consider the implications for industry self-regulation, product investment, and optimal policy across multiple heterogeneous markets.
+There is widespread evidence that some .firms use false advertising to overstate the value of their products.
+Using a model in which a policymaker is able to punish such false claims, we characterize a natural equilibrium in which false advertising actively influences rational consumers.
+We analyze the effects of policy under different welfare objectives and establish a set of demand and parameter conditions where policy optimally permits a positive level of false advertising, and show how these conditions vary intuitively with demand and market parameters.
+We also consider the implications for product investment and industry self-regulation, and connect our results to the literature on demand curvature.

 “Consumer Search and Retail Market Structure” (joint with Jidong Zhou) [R&R]

 This paper proposes a framework for studying how consumer search and multiproduct purchase affect retail market structure.
 To provide one-stop shopping convenience and attract more consumers, single-product shops supplying different products can merge to form a multiproduct firm.
 Consumers wish to buy multiple products and value the one-stop shopping convenience associated with a multiproduct firm.
 We find that when the search friction is relatively large all firms are multiproduct in equilibrium.
 However when the search friction is smaller the equilibrium market structure is asymmetric and multiproduct and single-product retailers coexist.
 This often leads to the weakest price competition and is the worst for consumers among all possible market structures.
 Due to the endogeneity of the market structure, reducing the search friction does not necessarily induce lower market prices and higher consumer welfare.